LindertLab/DMS-Fold/README.md

 The use of a size-dependent neff can be specified with `--neff_size_dependent`

 ## Network Weights
 The weights can be found on the [DMS-Fold model repository](https://huggingface.co/drake463/DMS-Fold/tree/main) on huggingface.co.
 Once downloaded, the weights should be added to DMS-Fold/openfold/resources/.
-The default path to the weights can be changed within the `predict_with_dmsfold.py` inference script.
+The path to the weights can be specified with `--checkpoint_path'.

 ## Citing this work
 DMS-Fold paper: "TBD"